All Collections

 BSSID test results chart

-Sensors do support multivendor AP name display - if your Aruba, MIST, Cisco, Extreme, or Sagemcom(uses Microsoft OUI) AP advertises the AP name in the beacon frames, you can now see the AP name in the Wi-Fi Environment section under the (i) element for the SSID being tested, in issue triage context and in the BSSID test result chart when hovering your mouse over the BSSID test results.
+Sensors do support multivendor AP name display - if your Aruba, MIST, Cisco, Extreme, or Sagemcom(uses Microsoft OUI) AP advertises the AP name in the beacon frames and probe responses, you can now see the AP name in the Wi-Fi Environment section under the (i) element for the SSID being tested, in issue triage context and in the BSSID test result chart when hovering your mouse over the BSSID test results.

 Known limitations: